 SEO Code Errors are like holes in a bucket

-After almost a year of being back into the SEO world, I've noticed a huge problem that seems to be still unaddressed.
+After almost two years of being back in the SEO world, I've noticed a huge problem that seems to be still unaddressed.

 So many websites are still having a significant number of code errors on their website.